Judge Dredd (film): Plot

 In the future, the Earth has become a deadly wasteland called the Cursed Earth.
 The few survivors live in overcrowded "Mega-Cities" plagued by rampant crime.
-To combat this, a new order of law enforcement emerged: Judges, officers who act as police, jury, and executioner.
+To combat this, a new order of law enforcement has emerged: Judges, officers who act as police, jury, and executioner.

-In 2139, in Mega-City One, a crime epidemic threatens to overwhelm the dwindling resources of the Judges.
+In 2139, in Mega-City One, a crime epidemic threatens to overwhelm the Judges' dwindling resources.
 The strict and feared Judge Dredd assists rookie Judge Hershey in violently quelling a block war.
-In the same raid, Dredd apprehends Fergie, a hacker and recent parolee hiding in a city-owned robot.
+In the same raid, Dredd apprehends Fergie, a hacker and recent parolee, hiding in a city-owned robot.
 Dredd sentences him to five more years for property destruction.
 Hershey criticizes Dredd's unyielding approach to the law and his solitary nature.
 Dredd, in response, reveals that nine years earlier he judged and ordered the execution of his best friend and fellow Judge, Rico, for committing a massacre.

 Meanwhile, Rico, secretly imprisoned at the Aspen Penal Colony, receives a covert message.
 He escapes and returns to Mega-City One.
-He retrieves his Judge uniform, Lawgiver gun, and reactivates a decommissioned ABC Warrior, a combat robot, to serve him.
+He retrieves his Judge uniform and Lawgiver gun, and reactivates a decommissioned ABC Warrior, a combat robot, to serve him.
 Disguised as Dredd, Rico shoots and kills reporter Vartis Hammond, a critic of Dredd and the Judges' violent law enforcement.

 Evidence incriminates Dredd, who is put on trial before the Council of Judges, including his mentor Chief Justice Fargo and Judge Griffin.
 Despite Hershey's defense, Dredd is convicted when DNA from the bullets found in the scene matches his own.
 Fargo retires to spare Dredd's life, requesting leniency as his last act.
 Dredd is sentenced to life imprisonment while Fargo embarks on the "Long Walk", the final task of a retired Judge to enforce the law in the Cursed Earth until their death.